fal-works/ripper/README.md

 # ripper

-A micro-library for building up classes from reusable components
+A small library for building up classes from reusable components
-(which is also called "Mixin" or "partial implementation").
+(which is also called Mixin or Partial Implementation).

 Inspired by [hamaluik/haxe-partials](https://github.com/hamaluik/haxe-partials).